 Suburban Hennepin Housing Coalition

 The Suburban Hennepin Housing Coalition is composed of nearly 150 community members that attend monthly countywide meetings.
-These meetings are made up of people from across the county working at the city level together with community members to help pass policies to protect tenants, preserve NOAH and build more affordable housing.
+These meetings are made up of people from across the county working at the city level with community members to help pass policies that protect tenants, preserve NOAH, and build more affordable housing.

 Minneapolis Green Zone